“You must be ready to burn yourself in your own flame. How could you become new if you haven’t first become ashes?” —

 Other times the rebirth can be a giant leap forward.
 A Eureka experience is an immediate significant change in perception.
 Either of these two experiences makes the person feels “new.”
 They can see or understand different perspectives.
 A true rebirth often involves embracing new spiritual gifts.

-Typology and rites of passage are important landmarks for our psyche.
+Typologies and rites of passage we associate with rebirth are important landmarks for our psyche.
 If they are not available, they will often create their own.
 Instead, we need to recognize the milestones in our lives.
 These milestones help us gain a new perspective.
 They also connect with those who go through the same process.
 It unites people with the same life stories and events and commemorates and honors our efforts.

 Many people experience profound life-changing losses.
 Nothing destroys like fire.
 So, if we can face the flames of truth as they burn away our beliefs about spiritual reality, this is a frightful experience.
 We must ignite the flame that allows us to burn away all faith.
 In doing so, we can be reborn by the ashes of mythology.